gikonekos/Space-Panicco-Archive/README.md

 ## Audio System

+### Audio System

-The game uses the **PC-98 internal speaker (BEEP)** for music.
+This program uses the **internal PC-9801 buzzer** for sound output.

 Music playback may involve components related to **BIO_100%**.

-Details are currently under investigation.
+Details are currently under investigation, and the system produces pseudo-polyphonic sound through software-based techniques.

-Which produces pseudo-polyphonic sound using rapid arpeggios on the single-channel PC speaker.

 Music data is stored in: